liuweichaox/DataAcquisition/README.en.md

 ### Q: How to add new PLC protocols?

-A: Implement the `IPlcClientService` interface and register the new protocol support in `PlcClientFactory`.
+A: Implement the `IPLCClientService` interface and register the new protocol support in `PLCClientFactory`.

 ### Q: Do I need to restart after configuration changes?